datagrok-ai/public/packages/Compute/README.md

 into full-fledged scientific models, providing for easy to use and highly automated evaluation and computation environment.
 In addition, Datagrok platform supports a layout markup, so that the model function becomes a GUI-rich application with no manual coding.

+## Roadmap

+1. Stacked functions

+2. Persistent, sharable historical runs

+3. Sensitivity analysis

+4. Modeling input parameters

+5. Outlier detection and annotation

+6. Model Repository and discoverability

+7. Scalable and asyncronous computations

+8. Export and reporting

+9. Functions REST endpoints

+10. Data annotation

+11. Test data for functions

+12. Functions versioning

+13. Scaling on demand

+While most of the above features are implemented in the package, some of them are part of the platform, .